probonopd/linuxdeployqt/README.md

 * Instead of an `.app` bundle for macOS, this produces an [AppDir](http://rox.sourceforge.net/desktop/AppDirs.html) for Linux
 * Instead of a `.dmg` disk image for macOS, this produces an [AppImage](http://appimage.org/) for Linux which is quite similar to a dmg but executes the contained application rather than just opening a window on the desktop from where the application can be launched

-## Known issues
+## A note on binary compatibility

-__This may not be fully working yet.__ See [GitHub Issues](https://github.com/probonopd/linuxdeployqt/issues) for known issues.
+__To produce binaries that are compatible with many target systems, build on the oldest still-supported build system.__ The oldest still-supported release of Ubuntu (which is 14.04 trusty at this time) is currently tested and supported by the team.
+See [GitHub Issues](https://github.com/probonopd/linuxdeployqt/issues) for known issues.
 Use with care, run with maximum verbosity, submit issues and pull requests.
 Help is appreciated.

 ## Installation